 Wine producer, Dirk Human, is the owner, winemaker and viticulturist of the Black Oystercatcher boutique wines.
 The Human Family has farmed successfully on the Moddervlei farm, where the Black Oyster catcher winery and restaurant are housed, for generations.

 The farm is situated between the small towns of Elim, Bredasdorp and Agulhas, in the Overberg region in South Africa.
 In 1998, Dirk and his family decided to live their dream – by planting vineyards on the property.
 Dirk’s knowledge of the land with its sand plains, wetlands, extensive limestone and calcareous dunes enabled him to select the perfect location for the Black Oystercatcher’s vineyards.

-In 2014, Black Oystercatcher launched its new logo, with the aim to better showcase the region’s unique geology and climate, and who they are.
-When visiting Black Oystercatcher, look out for the steel structure that is placed on the floor at the Restaurant’s main doors.
+In 2014, Black Oystercatcher launched our new logo, to showcase the region’s unique geology and climate, and who we are.
+When visiting Black Oystercatcher, look out for the steel structure placed on the floor at the main doors of the Tasting Room.
 It shows visitors the four layers of the Plain’s coastal shelf, formed more than 900 million years ago.
-Visitors are able to see up close the broken shale, cool iron Ferro Crete and the quartzite soil that the vines grow in.
-The structure also showcase the two Black Oystercatcher birds.
+You can see up close the broken shale, cool iron ferricrete and the quartzite soil that the vines grow in.

 The Black Oyster Catcher Team

 Dirk & Sandra Human.
 Owner and winemaker